JuDFTteam/judft_tutorials/tutorials/iffaiida_tutorial_01_2020/aiida-kkr/CLI_tutorial/aiida-kkr_CLI_tutorial.md

 * `aiida-kkr launch kkrimpscf` - interface to `kkr_imp_wc` impurity embedding workflow
 * `aiida-kkr plot` - interface to `plot_kkr` tool
 > __Note:__\
-> use the `-h` argument to show a help for these commands and command groups.
+> use the `-h` argument to show help for these commands and command groups.

-In the following we will go through some of the CLI tools to demonstrate the usage.
-In this example we will import data from a sample `inputcard` and run a full scf calculation with the KKRhost code through aiida.
+In the following, we will go through some of the CLI tools to demonstrate the usage.
+In this example, we will import data from a sample `inputcard` and run a full SCF calculation with the KKRhost code through aiida.

 ## **Importing data**

-We start with importing the setup of a possible calculation.
+We start by importing the setup of a possible calculation.
 We will use the `aiida-kkr data structure import` tool to convert this inputcard:
 ```
-# this is an example file of an inputcard that is used to read in the structure and paramters from a file
+# this is an example file of an inputcard that is used to read in the structure and parameters from a file

 NSPIN= 1
 LMAX= 2